grapycalpis/iQ-Studio/tutorials/avl/gmsl-camera/README.md

 ![evk-adb.png](./fig/evk-adb.png)

-Connect the iQ-9075 EVK to the EB022-2M4F GMSL adapter board, follow the steps below:
+Connect the camera to the iQ-9075 EVK and EB022-2M4F GMSL adapter board, follow the steps below:

 1. Use the 22-30 pin Adapter to connect the 22-pin to 22-pin MIPI cable (A-A style).
 2. Connect CN_CSIx to the corresponding FPC1 header.
 This cable type is required for proper CSI lane alignment.